ARTS-Laboratory/Paper-2026-PIML-Part-III-Hard-Constraint-ODE-Method-for-Structural-Dynamics/README.md

 1. Pure NN

 PIML methods:
-1. Indirect measurement
+1. Hard-Constraint

 ## Files too large for GitHub
 This repo has some files too large for GitHub.
-The workaround it to generate these files on your own.
+The workaround is to generate these files on your own.
 1. In `physics based modeling`, run `to_numpy.py` to convert .csv files to .npy.
 This will save `.npz` versions of data in the `PIML examples/data/`.

 We may try to get these to work with LFS in the future.
 For now, you can find the files [here](https://www.dropbox.com/scl/fo/p7u6dwy1t8o83hk3dgnlz/AO3S344MKnTcE55aHe9J2Gs?rlkey=6aor3ivq2wrm9j06h62nnedgn&dl=0).